Fusion-Party-Aus/Formal-Documents/Constitution.md

     d.
 The rules for the prospective State Branch indicate an operational focus or scope within the borders of the particular state or territory.

->  **Note:** subrule (13)(d) here does not preclude State Branches from engaging in activities outside of their state, or at a federal level within their state.
+>  **Note:** sub-rule (13)(d) here does not preclude State Branches from engaging in activities outside of their state, or at a federal level within their state.
 It is intended to minimise jurisdictional conflict.
 All member organisations are expected to engage in a collegiate and collaborative manner.

 >  **Note:** Branches are not necessarily state branches as referred to by the AEC.